alavrik/erlson/README.md

 - Erlang introduces new unrelated syntax elements conflicting with Erlson grammar which will make Erlson completely unusable in its current form.
 In response to that, Erlson may adjust its grammar to remain compatible.

+**Update (2014-07-10):** Erlang 17 introduced a new built-in "maps" type.
+Maps syntax, despite of being very similar to Erlson's, is still different enough to not cause a conflict.
+Unfotunately, their syntax similarity may lead to confusion and bugs.
+Please be aware of that when using Erlson with Erlang 17.

+Later, we may introduce a slightly different syntax for Erlson dictionaries to avoid confusion with maps.

 Dependencies